Profile Picture

 NevMeshComponents

-I spend my time practicing calisthenics, tending to my plants, skateboarding, and most recently, script-writing a satire about the human experience.
-Oh, and obeying the wills of three cats!
-For most of last year, I volunteered at a communal music-therapy school.
-My time there involved mentoring students on the drums/guitar as well as being a safe source of emotional guidance/support, according to the unique needs of each student.
-Here's one of the my last jams at the school, with me on drums.
+I enjoy practicing calisthenics, tending to my plants, skateboarding, and most recently, script-writing a satire about the human experience.
+Oh, and obeying the wills of my rescued cat and rabbit!
+For most of last year, I volunteered at a communal music-therapy academy.
+My time there involved mentoring students on the drums and guitar, as well as being a safe source of emotional guidance/support according to the unique needs of each student.
+Here's me on drums at one of the many spontaneous jams at the school.